 Officer Roselle is a 30 year veteran of the Norwalk Police Department.
 Phil was shot one year ago in an on duty training accident.

 Phil has also been a diabetic since he was 19 years old.
 After being shot, his kidneys have failed and he is now on dialysis 3 times a week.
-Workman’s comp has stopped his claims as of May 2018 and they have since been reinstated.
+Workman’s comp had stopped his claims as of May 2018 and they have since been reinstated.
 His family is still in great news of support though.
-He has used all of his remains sick and vac days and is now receiving zero income.
-He has an attorney and is fighting to get his comp reinstated.
+He has used all of his remains sick and vac days.

-Officer Phil Roselle and his wife and two small children, ages 9 & 14 still have great needs not being met financially.
+Officer Phil Roselle’s wife and two small children, ages 9 & 14 still have great needs not being met financially.